 Save time and money by talking to solar providers directly

 Do your research to find companies that best suit your needs.
 If you’re comfortable with installing electrical components, definitely give wholesale companies a try.
 They will design a system and ship you the components to install yourself.
 If you need more guidance or don’t trust your skills, look for knowledgeable companies and private installers in your area.

 And of course, we could have gone out and purchased all of our components separately, but we would have spent more money overall and we wouldn’t have gotten the personalized help we’ve received so far.

-There are several other companies out there like Mr. Solar but no one could beat their prices for us.
 If you’re going to DIY a solar power system, talk to real people in the business and get honest, personalized advice before you make such a large purchase.

 Check out our homestead progress and find out more about our cordwood homestead project here.
 You should also join us on Facebook, Twitter, and Instagram.
 I’m always pinning lots of great ideas on Pinterest too!
 Thanks for reading!